lsd-ucsc/agda-net/README.md

 Waiting for client request
 ```

-Feel free to close the demo and the python server now!
+That's the end of the demo.
+Be sure to close both programs.